Book A Room

-Hiking can be done year round.
-While winter can be a little icy at times and one has to be a bit more careful, it offers more comfortable mid-day temperatures.
-The National Parks are wonderful during the winter months and allow you to enjoy its wonders without the heavy summertime crowds.
-For more information or to book your next excursion, contact our Adventure Concierge at 435-259-4642 or email@example.com.
+Moab hiking can be done year round, and we have some of the best hiking in America.
+From exceptional hikes in Canyonlands, Arches National Parks, or nearby State parks and recreational areas, our prime location offers Utah hiking at its very best.
+And although winter can be a little icy at times and one has to be a bit more careful, it offers more comfortable mid-day temperatures.
+Plus you’ll enjoy easy access to our National Parks, which are wonderful during the winter months and allow you to enjoy hundreds of the best hiking trails without the summertime crowds.

 This trail follows the Stearns Creek Wash from Sorrel River Ranch to the hills southeast.
 Be sure to look for the ancient petroglyphs that the ancestral Puebloans carved some 800 years ago.